 Location and time:

-Absentee One-Stop: begins the third Thursday before the election and ends the Saturday prior to the election.
-North Carolina voters are able to vote by Absentee One-Stop at all county boards of elections offices during regular office hours.
+Absentee One-Stop: begins the second Thursday before the election and ends the Saturday prior to the election at 1:00pm.
+North Carolina voters are able to vote by Absentee One-Stop at all county Board of Elections offices during regular office hours.

 Early voting qualifications: ONE-STOP early voting and registration is available for all North Carolina eligible voters.
-Find your location online.
+Find your location here.

 Other information for early voting: Individuals who miss the registration deadline, may register in person and then vote at an one-stop absentee voting site in the person's county of residence, during the one-stop absentee voting period.
 To register and vote under this statutory provision, the person must: